AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models

 \textbf{Adversarial Image Generator Training.} After obtaining the NSFW embedding, a straightforward method is to directly optimize an adversarial perturbation on an image to achieve our goal of inducing NSFW content.
 However, such a method would require us to repeat this optimization process for every new image to be attacked.
 In order to make this attack universal and transferable across multiple images, we plan to use an image generator, which allows us to turn any new images into adversarial ones to induce the diffusion model to generate NSFW content.

-Now our goal here is to train the image generator to produce adversarial images that can lead the diffusion model to generate NSFW content while ensuring that the generated image remains visually similar to the original image.
-Let us denote $g_{\bm\psi}(\cdot)$ as our generator (parameterized by $\bm\psi$) which takes a benign image $\bm x$ and generates an adversarial image $g_{\bm\psi}(\bm x)$.
-Unlike traditional generator training approaches \citep{naseer2021generating} that use U-Net \citep{ronneberger2015u} or ResNet \citep{he2016deep} architectures, we leverage a pre-trained VAE as the adversarial image generator to ensure greater similarity between the adversarial and original images.
+Then our goal is to train the image generator to produce adversarial images that can lead the diffusion model to generate NSFW content while ensuring that the generated image remains visually similar to the original image.
+Let us denote $g_{\bm\psi}(\cdot)$ as our generator (parameterized by $\bm\psi$), which takes a benign image $\bm x$ and generates an adversarial one $g_{\bm\psi}(\bm x)$.
+Unlike traditional adversarial image generators on the classification task \cite{naseer2021generating} that use U-Net \cite{ronneberger2015u} or ResNet \cite{he2016deep} models, we leverage a pre-trained VAE to ensure greater similarity between the adversarial and original images.

 Specifically, let us denote $f_{\bm\theta}^t\left(\bm x, {\bm\tau}\right)$ as the output latent feature at the timestep $t$ during the diffusion process when taking $\bm x$ as the image conditions and $\bm\tau$ as the feature of prompt conditions.
 Our objective is to optimize $\bm\psi$ such that the latent feature obtained through the adversarially generated image, i.e., $f_{\bm\theta}^t\left(g_{\bm\psi}(\bm x), \bm\tau_{\bm\theta}\left(\bm p\right)\right)$, resembles the latent feature guided by the NSFW concept shifted embedding, i.e., $f_{\bm\theta}^t\left(\bm x, \tilde{\bm\tau}\right)$: